Lakeith Stanfield, Donald Glover and Brian Tyree Henry in FX Networks' show "Atlanta."

 See the real places used in the TV show 'Atlanta'

-The Moreland Avenue location in Atlanta was used when Earn wants to order a kid's meal, but the power tripping manager won't allow it.
+The Moreland Avenue location in Atlanta (now closed) was used when Earn wants to order a kid's meal, but the power tripping manager won't allow it.
 Instead, he gets a cup for water and fills it with soda.
 The Zesto Drive-In is known for its vintage-inspired atmosphere, selling everything from ice cream to hot dogs to the "Chubby Decker" burger.
 Named for the Zest-O-Mat ice cream machines, the restaurant has been in operation in the city since 1949.
-Five of the original locations still exist, like the Little Five Points outpost that opened in 1967.
+Three of the original locations still exist.

 Over-the-top hipster Zan trash talks Paper Boi on the Internet in episode 4, so he comes to find him at his workplace, Cameli’s Pizza.
 Midtown and downtown are in the background, but the restaurant has locations only in Little Five Points.
 The trick of movie magic means you won't get your pie where they filmed, but you can still taste their "pizza for the people."
 Fill up with a Monster Slice, made with a thin crust.